FAIR Data Management#

 FAIR BY DESIGN#

-This process is initiated by project planning and experimental design using the FAIR Data Station https://fairds.fairbydesign.nl.
-In here you can record all metadata important for your research.
-The information is then transformed into a Linked Data file which can be used for automatic processing of data sets, publishing and exploratory queries over a multitude of studies.
+This process is initiated by project planning and experimental design using the FAIR Data Station (https://fairds.fairbydesign.nl), where all relevant research metadata can be recorded.
+This recorded metadata is then transformed into a Linked Data file (RDF) which can be used for automated processing, data publishing and exploratory queries over a multitude of studies.

 Role of ISA#